 - To make the coconut bacon, stir together all ingredients except oil, in a large bowl.
 Heat oil over medium heat in a frying pan.
 Carefully add the coconut mixture and cook for several minutes until lightly browned.
 Remove from heat.
 Coco-bacon will get crispy as it cools.
 Alternatively, you can bake them at 300°F for approximately 10 minutes.

 - Make the fried sage and rosemary.
 Heat approximately 3 tablespoons of coconut oil in a small pot.
 Once the oil is rippling, add the herbs a few at a time.
-They will crisp in a just a few seconds.
-Use a slotted spoon to take them out and lay on a towel lined plate or cutting board.
+They will crisp in just a few seconds.
+Use a slotted spoon to take them out and lay them on a towel-lined plate or cutting board.
 Herbs should look darkened but not too browned.
 They will be crispy upon removing from the oil.

-- For the parmesan, use a mini food processor or bullet type blender with flat, grinding blade, to process all the ingredients into a course flour or fine crumb consistency.
+- For the parmesan, use a mini food processor or bullet-type blender with a flat, grinding blade, to process all the ingredients into a coarse flour or fine crumb consistency.